Kansas Bar Association

 5. Cost Considerations

-Creating and maintaining a trust can involve significant costs, including legal fees and administrative expenses.
-For simpler and smaller estates, these costs may outweigh the benefits a trust provides over a simple will.
+Creating and maintaining a trust involves legal fees and ongoing administrative responsibilities.
+For smaller or less complex estates, these costs may outweigh the benefits compared to a simple will.

 6. Management Preferences

-Trusts require ongoing management to ensure assets are properly funded and administered according to your wishes.
-If you prefer a simpler approach that requires less ongoing oversight, a will may be more appropriate.
+Trusts require active management to ensure assets are properly titled and administered.
+If you prefer a more straightforward approach with less ongoing oversight, a will may be a better option.

 Address